 Is it true that in Japan the husband's salary is transferred to the wife's account?

-Information is popular on the Internet that Japanese people receive a spouse's salary on their bank card.
-We decided to check if this is so.
+There is popular information on the Internet that Japanese women receive their spouse’s salary on their bank card.
+We decided to check if this is true.

-About the Japanese custom, according to which the husband’s salary “for convenience” is immediately transferred to his wife, often write on various forums, entertainment And Information Portals, c Collections facts about the country of the rising sun.
-Some at all They saythat this state of affairs is enshrined at the legislative level and married Japanese do not have their own bank cards at all.
-This topic is popular among users of social networks (for example, "VKontakte" Tiktok, Twitter, "Classmates"), YouTube And Platform blog.
+About the Japanese custom, according to which the husband’s salary “for convenience” is immediately transferred to his wife, is often write on various forums, entertaining And information portals, in collections facts about the Land of the Rising Sun.
+Some even claim, that this state of affairs is enshrined at the legislative level and married Japanese do not have their own bank cards at all.
+This topic is also popular among social network users (for example, “VKontakte", TikTok, Twitter, "Classmates"), YouTube And blogging platforms.

-The assertion that the salary of husbands in Japan is immediately transferred to the accounts of their wives was spreading relatively recently in Runet.
-Judging by the search for Google, until 2015 there were practically no such messages.
-The first mention of the unusual rule, which “verified” was found, is published on March 13, 2015 fast Polina Katsuro, who had lived in Japan for many years and even released book About this country.
-In her “living magazine”, she talks about the Institute of Marriage in Japan and gives excerpts from conversations with the Japanese themselves and their wives.
-The blogger claims that in this country "the husband’s salary is traditionally transferred to the wife’s bank card."
+The statement that husbands’ salaries in Japan are immediately transferred to their wives’ accounts has spread on the RuNet relatively recently.
+Judging by Google search results, before 2015 there were practically no such messages.
+The first mention of the unusual rule that “Verified” was able to find was published on March 13, 2015 fast Polina Katsuro, who lived in Japan for many years and even released book about this country.
+In her LiveJournal, she talks about the institution of marriage in Japan and provides excerpts from conversations with the Japanese themselves and their wives.
+The blogger claims that in this country “the husband’s salary is traditionally transferred to the wife’s bank card.”

-At the same time, the opinion that Japanese wives receive the salary of husbands at their own expense is mainly widespread in the Russian -speaking segment of the Internet.
-In English -speaking, users usually ask whether it is true that husbands in Japan themselves give the money earned money.
-And this is really for the most part truth.
-For example, in 2012 BBC told The stories of several Japanese, who gave almost everything that they earned, to the wives, leaving only a small part for pocket expenses.
-The article with reference to the study of SoftBrain Field stated that such a way was accepted in 74% of Japanese families.
+At the same time, the opinion that Japanese wives receive their husbands’ salaries at their own expense is widespread mainly in the Russian-speaking segment of the Internet.
+In English, users usually ask whether it is true that husbands in Japan themselves give the money they earn to their wives.
+And this is indeed true for the most part.
+For example, in 2012 the BBC told stories of several Japanese men who gave almost everything they earned to their wives, leaving only a small portion for pocket money.
+The article, citing a study by Softbrain Field, stated that this way of life is accepted in 74% of Japanese families.

-In 2023, scientists from Germany and Japan Published The results of the study of this phenomenon.
-They argue that financial management in the house is traditionally a female role in Japan, so in the 1970s 97% of Japanese people living in cities, and 66% of rural residents of the country disposed of their husbands, allocating small amounts to them-growing up-for personal spending.
-By 2019, the share of families adhering to this tradition has decreased markedly, but is still more than 50%.
+In 2023, scientists from Germany and Japan published results of a study of this phenomenon.
+They argue that managing household finances is a traditionally female role in Japan, which is why in the 1970s, 97% of urban Japanese women and 66% of rural women in the country managed their husbands' salaries, giving them small amounts - okozukai - for personal expenses.
+By 2019, the share of families adhering to this tradition has noticeably decreased, but is still more than 50%.

 Source

-Journalists The Japan Times They talked in detail about this system in the 2011 article.
-In addition to the concept of growing up in Japan, there is a Hesokuri - this is the money that the wife hides from her husband (either on a black day or on personal spending).
-The article states that "the Civil Code prohibits joint bank accounts, so households who do not have their own income are usually forced to take costs for the household from her husband's account."
-At the same time, “if the husband earns money, this money always belongs to him”, and Hesokuri can even be interpreted as theft.
+Journalists The Japan Times talked about this system in detail in a 2011 article.
+In addition to the concept of okozukai, in Japan there is hesokuri - this is money that a wife hides from her husband (either for a rainy day or for personal expenses).
+The article states that "the civil code prohibits joint bank accounts, so housewives who do not have their own income are usually forced to take household expenses from their husband's account."
+Moreover, “if the husband earns money, this money always belongs to him,” and hesokuri can even be interpreted as theft.

-The same impressions are shared and Torichyanchannel - A blogger telling YouTube about life in Japan.
-She moved there from Ukraine 11 years ago and married the Japanese.
-In one of his videos, a blogger, like Chizhova, refutes The statement that the husband’s salary is at the expense of his wife.
-However, according to her, often the husband’s card is really physically located with his wife, but men are given voluntarily so as not to take the duties of budget management.
+He shares the same impressions ToriChyanChannel is a blogger who talks about life in Japan on YouTube.
+She moved there from Ukraine 11 years ago and married a Japanese man.
+In one of his videos, the blogger, like Chizhova, refutes statement that the husband's salary goes to the wife's account.
+However, according to her, often the husband’s card is actually physically with the wife, but the men give it away voluntarily, so as not to take on the responsibility of managing the budget.

-Thus, the very first references to the fact that in Japan her husband’s salary enters the wife’s card, appeared in the stories of Russian-speaking Internet users who moved there and, according to them, faced with this custom.
-However, this statement is refuted both by articles in the Japanese media and the stories of other people who have long been living in this country.
-Therefore, we can conclude that in Japan, as in Russia, the salary enters the card to the person who is officially employed in the company, and not at all his wife or anyone else.
-However, traditionally in Japan, wives were engaged in the family budget, so many men there really give the money earned to their spouses, leaving themselves only small amounts for pocket expenses.
-Perhaps some of those who came to Japan and encountered this tradition, incorrectly interpreted its essence, deciding that it was not her husband, but directly his employer to his wife’s salary.
+Thus, the very first mentions of the fact that in Japan the husband’s salary goes to his wife’s card appeared in the stories of Russian-speaking Internet users who moved there and, according to them, encountered this custom.
+However, this statement is refuted by articles in the Japanese media and stories of other people who have lived in this country for a long time.
+Therefore, we can conclude that in Japan, as in Russia, the salary goes to the card of the person who is officially employed in the company, and not at all to his wife or anyone else.
+However, traditionally in Japan, wives were in charge of the family budget, so many men there actually give the money they earn to their spouses, leaving only small amounts for pocket money.
+Perhaps some of those who came to Japan and encountered this tradition misinterpreted its essence, deciding that it was not the husband who transferred the salary to the wife’s card, but directly his employer.

 Read on the topic:

-1. Is it true that the laws of Hong Kong allow a woman to kill her husband who had changed her?
+1. Is it true that Hong Kong law allows a woman to kill her husband who cheated on her?

-2. Is it true that tutoring was banned in China?
+2. Is it true that tutoring has been banned in China?

 3. Is it true that the practice of the “Swedish family” is widespread in Sweden?